octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

   } with ((nil : list (operation)), store)
 ```

 The logic is finally implemented.
-For this entrypoint, the only thing to do is to store the pieces of information of the raffle: the reward, the closing date, the raffle description.
-In addition, the storage should indicate that there is an ongoing raffle.
+For this entrypoint, the only thing to do, is to store the pieces of information about the raffle: the reward, the closing date, the raffle description.
+In addition, the storage should indicate that there's an ongoing raffle.
 The storage needs to be updated with these pieces of information.

 > Take a look at how the description is added to the storage (it is an `option`).